Enterprize (1790 ship)

-Enterprize was launched in 1790 at Liverpool as a slave ship.
-Between 1791 and 1802 she made eight complete voyages in the triangular trade in enslaved people as a Liverpool-based slave ship.
-She was wrecked in 1803 while returning to Liverpool from her ninth enslaving voyages.
+Enterprize was launched in 1790, at Liverpool.
+Between 1791 and 1802, she made eight complete voyages in the triangular trade in enslaved people as a Liverpool-based slave ship.
+She was wrecked in 1803, while returning to Liverpool from her ninth enslaving voyages.
 Her wreck was the target of salvage efforts in the early 19th century; the wreck was rediscovered by recreational divers in the 1990s.